pgaudit/pgaudit_analyze/README.md

 ## One Audit Database per Group of Clusters

 pgAudit Analyze is intended to be run as a daemon process.

+This will store the data in the --log-database with one schema per database.
+The schema name's need to be in this format: (--log-server-name)_(database name).
 ```
 ./pgaudit_analyze --daemon --port=5432 --socket-path=localhost --log-file=/path/to/pgaudit_analyze.log --user=pgaudit_etl --log-server=audit_log_server --log-database=pgaudit --log-port=5432 --log-server-name=local_server_name /path/to/log/files
 ```